The evolution of NZAOC ammunition responsibilities 1939-1945

 • Type R3 – 7m wide of variable length, Concrete outer wall with an inner brick wall with a concrete roof supported by interior pillars.

-In addition to the 295 magazines constructed, numerous non-explosive stores, guard accommodation, garages and cookhouses, and external and internal roads were also built.
+In addition to the 295 magazines that were constructed, numerous non-explosive stores, guard accommodations, garages and cookhouses, and external and internal roads were also built.
 The non-explosive stores were typically 6m x 9m, constructed of unlined timber walls with an asbestos roof.
 The laboratory was 13m x 6m with cavity walls with an asbestos roof.

 With construction started in early 1942, wartime conditions, competition for material and manpower priorities and the challenging and isolated locations of some of the sites meant that the final construction was not completed until late 1944.
 The final tally of magazines constructed across eleven locations was[18]